Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEAdvertData.rst

 .. code-block:: c++

     uint8_t addCompleteServices(BLEUUID uuid);
     uint8_t addCompleteServices(uint8_t uuidBitLength);

 **Parameters**
 ~~~~~~~~~~~~~~

 uuid: the desired UUID contained in BLEUUID class object.

 uuidBitLength: UUID bit length for which a blank entry is to be added.

-Valid values: 16, 32, 128.
+- 16.

+- 32.

+- 128.

 **Returns**